 Dive Deep.
-Students have the opportunity to create their own work both inside and outside the classroom, both collaboratively and solo.
-Our faculty are also highly active in their fields – writing, creating, and forging connections that students use as they begin their professional careers.
+Students have the opportunity to create their own work both inside and outside the classroom.
+Our faculty are also highly active in the fields of race and gender studies, environmental humanities, documentary and non-fiction filmmaking, and histories of the moving image.
+Our classes, combined with internship opportunities, launch students into their post-graduate careers.

 Student: BO BRODER